Trinity celebrations in Ukraine

 Religious rites on Trinity

 The first day, Green Sunday, is considered to be the day of the malicious activity of mermaids.
 Greenery at homes serves as a protective amulet from evil spirits.
 In the morning on this day, festive divine services take place in the temples.
 The second day is called the Green Monday.
 After the service the priests go to the fields to say prayers to God for blessing of the future harvest.
-On the third day, the Day of the Divine Spirit, the men chose brides.
+On the third day, the Day of the Divine Spirit, the men chose life partners.
 Girls performed a ritual of "driving the poplar" with the most beautiful girl as the main heroine.

 The dew which falls on the holiday is considered to be very useful for health.
 Girls are advised to wash up with the dew to save youth and beauty.
 Now you know another secret why Ukrainian women on our site are so beautiful! ;) Don’t forget to greet them on the festive days!